Principal Body System: Skeletal

 All this means that when the body becomes dehydrated, joint comfort suffers.
-Twin this with a rock-hard, dried-out summer paddock and you’ve got concussive impact as well.
+Twin this with rock-hard, dried-out summer turnout and you’ve got concussive impact as well.

-Encourage drinking – add electrolytes or extra salt to the feedbowl and offer drinking buckets with diluted bicarb of soda in – you may find horses prefer this over regular water.
+So, the take-home message is to encourage drinking – add electrolytes or extra salt to the feedbowl and offer drinking buckets with diluted salt – you may find horses prefer this over regular water.

 Here's a list of other useful herbs:

 - Rosehips are one of the highest sources of vitamin C, with a reported 60 times more than citrus fruit.
 Horses love them too - pick them fresh from hedgerows and feed them as a treat - my Murphy loves nothing more than burying his nose deep into a wild rambling rose hedge and nibbling on rosehips while we're out on a trail.
 Vegetables high in vitamin C include broccoli and green leafy vegetables so you can always add these into the feedbowl or onto the pasture as a treat.